sofmeright/sofmeright/README.md

   **Security and infrastructure knowledge should be accessible to everyone.**

   In today's interconnected world, poor security in one system affects us all.
-I'm dedicated to documenting and democratizing secure systems administration, breaking down paywalls and convoluted documentation that gatekeep critical knowledge.
+I'm dedicated to learning documenting and democratizing secure systems administration, breaking down paywalls and convoluted documentation that gatekeep critical knowledge.

   **I believe in free software not as something noble, but as a necessity.** Technical proficiency is no longer optional—it's a requirement for navigating modern life.
 Those of us with professional expertise have a responsibility to intervene, lead, and share our knowledge justly, not to capitalize on it at the expense of others.